 Highly active – Children who are very active are among the most susceptible in experiencing Sever’s disease, because of the stress and tension placed on their feet.

-If you have any questions, please feel free to contact our offices located in Bangor, Brodheadsville, and Bethlehem, PA .
+If you have any questions, please feel free to contact our offices located in Bangor, Gilbert, and Bethlehem, PA .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle injuries.